lisa-lumos/Java/05-object-oriented-programming.md

 This provides encapsulation of the internals of the class, and supports maintenance of a public interface that doesn't have to change, even if the class might.

-`this` refers to the instance that was created when the object was instantiated.
+`this` refers to the "current instance" that was created when the object was instantiated.

 An uninitialized variable such as `Car myCar;` causes a compile time error, but a variable with a null reference such as `Car myCar = null` can be used in code, without compiler errors, but will throw an exception at runtime.